Early Education and Support Division

 - Contractors are limited to the over-income exception for part-day services as described in EC Section 8235(c).
 After enrolling all CSPP age-eligible children from families that meet eligibility criteria, contractors may enroll CSPP age-eligible children from families whose income exceeds the income eligibility threshold by no more than 15 percent.
 However, no more than 10 percent of the total CSPP contracted slots, as calculated through the program contract, may be filled with children in families above the income eligibility threshold.

 Contractors that received a CPKS contracts last fiscal year will receive a Family Literacy Supplemental grant this fiscal year to provide family literacy services as described in EC Section 8238.
 Grant recipients must continue to operate their CSPP classrooms in the attendance areas of elementary schools with API scores that fall within deciles one through three as described in EC Section 8238.4.
-The amended Funding Terms and Conditions for the Family Literacy Supplemental grant contracts are in the processes of being updated for posting on the Child Development Division (CDD) Web site.
+The amended Funding Terms and Conditions for the Family Literacy Supplemental grant contracts are in the processes of being updated for posting on the Early Education and Support Division (EESD) Web site.

-If you have any questions regarding the information in this MB, please contact your assigned CDD Field Services Consultant or by phone at 916-322-6233.
+If you have any questions regarding the information in this MB, please contact your assigned EESD Field Services Consultant or by phone at 916-322-6233.

 This Management Bulletin is mandatory only to the extent that it cites a specific statutory and/or regulatory requirement.
 Any portion of this Management Bulletin that is not supported by a specific statutory and/or regulatory requirement is not prescriptive pursuant to California Education Code Section 33308.5.